-Living with Chronic Pain is challenging but over time you will be able to increase the amount you can do and improve your overall quality of life.
+Living with chronic pain means learning how to actively manage your pain.
+It can be challenging, but over time you will be able to increase the amount you can do and improve your overall quality of life.
 While future work and social pursuits will differ from the ones you enjoyed before chronic pain, life can still hold interest, self-worth, beauty and hope.

 Impacts like stress, anxiety, over-doing things and poor sleep often get confused with the condition itself and can make a difficult situation much worse.

 It is important to take control wherever possible.
 This can be done by becoming more knowledgeable and improving your understanding of your condition and health, whilst building skills in relaxation, stress management, pacing and challenging negative thinking.
 In simple terms, it is about all the things that you – and only you – can affect and influence.

 . . .

 A different perspective on pain: what does “improve” mean?

 Self-management can help you to improve the quality of your life significantly.
 What counts as ‘improve’ varies from person to person.

 - have fewer flare ups